dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 * filters

-* Log in/out, identity (This will be done in the next tutorial.)
+* Log in/out, Identity (This is done in the next tutorial.)

 ## Controllers and views